gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 - Start documentation early as it's an ongoing part of the software development lifecycle and must begin alongside writing the software itself.
 - Focus on key issues, specifically those where customers submit the most support tickets or stumble the most.
-- Add visuals like screenshots, diagrams, and videos to add variety to break up the monotony of text and create a more pleasurable user experience.
+- Include visuals like screenshots, diagrams, and videos to add variety to break up the monotony of text and create a more pleasurable user experience.
 They can also illustrate instructions that can be clunky and difficult to communicate with words.
 - Check the spelling and grammar in your articles.
 - Use a casual and friendly voice—like you're talking to another person one-on-one.
 - Use simple sentences.
 Easy-to-read sentences mean the reader can quickly scan and use the guidance you share.